Statutes of the Party of Communists USA

 The Party of Communists USA (PCUSA) is the political party of the working class and is dedicated to the interests of all working people, and all oppressed peoples.
 Its aim is a socialist society, on the road to building communism.

-That social system will act in the interests of the people and the planet rather than for the profit of capitalist corporations.
-Only through abolition of the capitalist system and the socialist reorganization of society can exploitation of one human being by another be ended, and with it the evils of oppression, war, racism, misogyny, and poverty, and environmental destruction.
+Socialism-communism will act in the interests of the people and the planet rather than for the profit of capitalist corporations.
+Only through abolition of the capitalist system and the socialist reorganization of society can exploitation of one human being by another be ended, and with it the evils of oppression, war, racism, misogyny, poverty, and environmental destruction.

 Capitalist “democracy” is based on the domination of our economic and political life by the owners of the multinational and other large monopoly corporations; this will be replaced by socialist reorganization of society based on the public ownership and operation of the means of production, within a state led by the working class.
 Socialism will initiate the end to the system of private profit and build support for a new worldwide social and economic system based on peace and equality.